October half term in Norfolk

-If you thought North Norfolk was just a summer holiday destination, think again.
+If you thought North Norfolk breaks were just a summer holiday pursuit, think again.
 We enjoyed a short break in North Norfolk at the end of October, exploring two of the region’s loveliest country estates.
 With the crowds of summer gone, we felt like we had the place to ourselves: stunning walks along the beach and peaceful bike rides through colourful woodland.

 Cannister Hall Barns, near Fakenham